|

 fine.
 It is always interesting to note what happens in your dreams, and how any

 dreams you might remember reflect on the subjects of the journey.
+For more inner exploration using symbols and metaphors, please refer to

 "Project Sanctuary" or if you are